markniu/PandaPi/README.md

 3. how do this assure the real time control?

-   about the real-time, I do a [test](https://hackaday.io/project/166466-3dprinter-firmware-run-on-raspberrypi/log/167122-upgrade-to-real-time-linux) . it is not real time actually,but we guarantee motor coordination. and the RPi is more than fast enough that it is not a problem.and I test it with pi4 the cpu speed is quickly than pi3!
+   about the real-time, I did a [test](https://hackaday.io/project/166466-3dprinter-firmware-run-on-raspberrypi/log/167122-upgrade-to-real-time-linux) . it is not real time actually,but we guarantee motor coordination. and the RPi is more than fast enough that it is not a problem.and I test it with pi4 the cpu speed is quickly than pi3!
 BTW I test it with all the function like camera octoprint,they are used a lot of RAM but little CPU.

 ##   [Guides link](https://github.com/markniu/PandaPi/wiki)